-Title: Support to Social Protection including Social Health Protection (SP-SHP)
+Title: Support to Social Protection, including Social Health Protection (SP-SHP)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2016 to 2020
+Overall term: 2016 to 2023

-The national-level exchange between provinces has led to mutual trust and learning from country-specific implementation experiences, including on translating international and regional lessons into solutions for the country context.
+National-level exchange between provinces has led to mutual trust and learning from country-specific implementation experiences, including on translating international and regional lessons into solutions for the country context.